dogskool/airtable-export-extension/README.md

-# Airtable Export Extension
+# Airtable Export Extension v2

-A powerful Airtable Extension that allows you to export view data to Excel (.xlsx) and CSV formats with a single click.
+A powerful Airtable Extension that allows you to export view data to Excel (.xlsx) and CSV formats with a modern button-based interface.
 Perfect for data analysis, reporting, and sharing data outside of Airtable.

 ## Features

-- 📊 **Export to Excel**: Create professional Excel files (.xlsx) with proper formatting
+- 📊 **Export to Excel**: Create professional Excel files (.xlsx) with proper formatting and styling
 - 📄 **Export to CSV**: Generate CSV files for data analysis and import into other tools
-- 🎯 **View-based Export**: Export data from any Airtable view
+- 🎯 **Button Interface**: Modern button-based selection for tables and views
 - 🔄 **All Field Types**: Handles all Airtable field types including attachments, linked records, and more
-- 🎨 **Modern UI**: Clean, responsive interface that works in both light and dark modes
+- 🎨 **Clean UI**: Light theme with intuitive button-based interface
 - ⚡ **Fast Performance**: Optimized for large datasets
 - 🛡️ **Error Handling**: Comprehensive error handling with user-friendly messages
+- 📝 **Custom Filenames**: Option to customize export filenames
+- 🔍 **Smart Detection**: Auto-detect current table/view (when available)

 ## Installation